General information and occurrence

 Resources and output

 Table 1 shows resources and the current state of exploration and development of quartz sands for the production of cellular concrete.

-Anticipated economic resources of quartz sands for the production of cellular concrete covered by a detailed exploration amount to 49.51 million m3 accounting for 36% of total anticipated economic resources.
-Anticipated economic resources within exploited deposits are equal 24.27 million m3 (18% of total anticipated economic resources).
+The anticipated economic resources of quartz sands for the production of cellular concrete covered by a detailed exploration (A, B, C1 categories) amount to 48.41 million m3 accounting for 36% of the total anticipated economic resources.
+The anticipated economic resources within exploited deposits are equal 21.87 million m3 (16% of the total anticipated economic resources).